MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-copilot-for-sales.md

 Copilot for Sales connects to CRMs such as Salesforce Sales Cloud and Microsoft Dynamics 365 Sales out-of-box.
 However, sales is more than CRM.
 Sales teams often use specialized applications for account planning, prospecting, revenue intelligence, quoting, eSignature, and more.
 Customers and makers of sales applications can now bring data and insights from any of their applications into the Copilot for Sales experience.

-If you are a partner application developer, you can integrate your application with Copilot for Sales to provide contextual insights and recommendations in the context of the seller's daily workflow in Microsoft Teams and Outlook.
+If you're a partner application developer, you can integrate your application with Copilot for Sales to provide contextual insights and recommendations in the context of the seller's daily workflow in Microsoft Teams and Outlook.

 This article provides guidance on how to extend Copilot for Sales with your application APIs.
 It provides the following information:
 - Capabilities you can extend in Copilot for Sales.